MoonKang/project3/README.md

 **Behavrioal Cloning Project**

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

 [image1]: ./img/steering_dist.png "Steering distribution"
 [image2]: ./img/steering_hist.png "Steering Histogram"